inveniosoftware/docs-invenio-rdm/docs/releases/upgrading/upgrade-v10.0.md

 !!! info "Older versions"

-    In case you have an InvenioRDM installation older than v9.0, you can gradually upgrade using the existing instructions to v9.0 and afterwards continue from here.
+    In case you have an InvenioRDM installation older than v9, you can gradually upgrade using the existing instructions to v9 and afterwards continue from here.

 ## Upgrade Steps

 !!! warning "Upgrade your invenio-cli"

-    Make sure you have the latest `invenio-cli`, for InvenioRDM v10 the release is v1.0.5
+    Make sure you have the latest `invenio-cli`, for InvenioRDM v10 the release is ```TODO: Add last invenio-cli version```.

 ### Installing the Latest Versions